bryanmcnett/bhh/README.md

 Half-Space
 ----------

 A closed half-space is a plane plus all of the space on one side of the plane.
-A bounding box is made of six half-spaces, and a bounding tetrahedron is made of four.
-For any set of half-spaces that enclose space, and for any array of objects, if there is a function f that produces the minimum value occupied by the object in each half-space, then we can use BHH to sort the array of objects for sublinear search:
+A bounding box is the intersection of six half-spaces, and a bounding tetrahedron is the intersection of four.
+For any set of half-spaces whose intersection encloses space, and for any array of objects, if there is a function f that produces the minimum value occupied by the object in each half-space, then we can use BHH to sort the array of objects for sublinear search:

 Let’s work in two dimensions, since it’s simpler and extends trivially to higher dimensions.